OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 It is my hope that by the time you finish reading, you'll feel ready to buy a copy of your preferred book, block out a few hours in your schedule, and start reading.
 I can say without a hint of exaggeration that when I did that, one of these books changed my professional career for the better.

-To find out which book set me on my path, as well as which one I discovered while writing this blog post, you’ll have to read on.
+To find out which book set me on my path, as well as which one I discovered while researching for this blog post, you’ll have to read on.

 ## Choose your own adventure!
 A decision tree